-Dan and Chip Heath of Fast Company tell us that you want people to talk about your product or service, you need to ratchet up one of three secrets to make a message go viral –
+Dan and Chip Heath of Fast Company tell us that if you want people to talk about your product or service, you need to ratchet up one of three secrets to make a message go viral:

 - It is emotional – People compulsively share emotional experiences, and the more intense the emotion, the more likely they are to talk about it.

 - It is doing a public service – Sharing it might actually save someone’s life.

 - It has to have a trigger – A trigger is an environmental reminder to talk about an idea.

 When presenting something to an audience on the Internet you have to ask yourself if it is entertaining enough for visitors to send to their friends.
 This is more easily said than done.
 Presenting on the Internet needs be more than helping our visitors – it needs to be good enough to share with family and friends in a way where family and friends will like it too – a sure thing.
 They want to be proud enough to say, “I discovered this amazing thing . . . ”

 As a creative, I know this can be extremely difficult to do, so in honor of Mother’s Day I offer up two different viral videos as examples of what I am talking about.
 Do you think these videos meet the criteria?